+Anna* was trafficked into a bogus orphanage in Uganda when she was just seven years old.
 She was unable to leave the orphanage, forced to work and beaten if she refused, so that the bosses could use her to profit from donations orphanages attract.
 Fortunately, by simply committing to stop offering placements in orphanages, tour operators can disrupt the traffickers' business model and make it clear that they're on Anna's side.

 Even though she was scared and far from home, Anna was forced to smile and show affection to volunteers from abroad who would visit the orphanage and give donations that ended up in the traffickers' pockets.
 Little did they know that Anna had been trafficked and was trapped in exploitation.